Varifold solutions to Volume-Preserving Mean Curvature Flow: existence and weak-strong uniqueness: Weak-strong uniqueness: Proof of Theorem

 We are left with the last term, related again to the Lagrange multipliers, which is the nonlocal one, coupling the relative entropy inequality with the bulk error inequality.
 Namely, first observe that by the Gau\ss\ Theorem, recalling the properties \eqref{identityn}, \eqref{geometric}, and then using the representation of $\lambdas$ given in \eqref{lambdas}, for any $t\in[0,T]$,

 Therefore, again Gau\ss\ Theorem gives

-where in the last step we used for the first time in the proof the fundamental approximately-zero divergence condition of $B$ given in \eqref{div}, as well as the coercivity condition \eqref{coerciv4}.
-We stress again that, as anticipated when stating the main results, here we did not make use of any estimate on the closeness of the Lagrange multipliers $\lambda$ and $\lambdas$, which are only required to belong to $L^1(0,T)$ to apply Gronwall's Lemma later on.
+where in the last step we used for the first time in the proof the fundamental approximately-zero divergence condition of $B$ given in \eqref{div}, as well as the coercivity condition \eqref{coerciv4}, \RevX{together with the fact that $\supp B(t)\subset \supp \xi(t)$ for any $t\in[0,T]$}.
+We stress again that, as anticipated when stating the main results, here we did not make use of any estimate on the closeness of the Lagrange multipliers $\lambda$ and $\lambdas$, which are only required to belong to $L^2(0,T)$ to apply Gronwall's Lemma later on.

 To close estimate \eqref{estC} it is then imperative to find a control over the bulk error.
-To this aim, we use the approximate transport equation \eqref{thetabasic} for the weight $\vartheta$.
-Considering the alternative formulation of the bulk error \eqref{eq:bulkError2} at times $0$ and $T$, exploiting the evolution equation \eqref{eq:evolPhase} with $\zeta=\vartheta$, and recalling that $\vartheta(\cdot,t)=0$ on $\cI(t)$ (observe that $\partial_t\xhi_{\mA(t)}$ is supported on $\cI(t)$) we obtain
+To this aim, we use the approximate transport equation \eqref{thetabasic} for the weight $\vartheta$. \RevX{First, exploiting the evolution equation \eqref{eq:evolPhase} with $\zeta=\vartheta$, we obtain